triton-inference-server/server/docs/customization_guide/compose.md

 2. vLLM and TensorRT-LLM backends are currently not supported backends for `compose.py`.
-If you want to build additional backends on top of these backends, it would be better to [build it yourself](#build-it-yourself) by using `nvcr.io/nvidia/tritonserver:26.05-vllm-python-py3` or `nvcr.io/nvidia/tritonserver:26.05-trtllm-python-py3` as a `min` container.
+If you want to build additional backends on top of these backends, it would be better to [build it yourself](#build-it-yourself) by using `nvcr.io/nvidia/tritonserver:24.12-vllm-python-py3` or `nvcr.io/nvidia/tritonserver:24.12-trtllm-python-py3` as a `min` container.

 ### CPU-only container composition

 CPU-only containers are not yet available for customization.
 Please see [build documentation](build.md) for instructions to build a full CPU-only container.
-When including PyTorch backend in the composed container, an additional `gpu-min` container is needed since this container provided the CUDA stubs and runtime dependencies which are not provided in the CPU only min container.
+When including TensorFlow or PyTorch backends in the composed container, an additional `gpu-min` container is needed since this container provided the CUDA stubs and runtime dependencies which are not provided in the CPU only min container.